crazychenz/vinnie.work/explorelog/content/blog/20201022-vscode-c-debug/index.md

 ## Managing Containers from a (`code-server`) Container

-Ok, so the first thing is that we need to in spirit run docker from inside of docker.
+Ok, so the first thing is that we need to figure out is how to run docker from inside of docker.
 There is a great article about how this is done for several different uses cases in the article titled [Using Docker-in-Docker for your CI or testing environment?
 Think Twice.](https://jpetazzo.github.io/2015/09/03/do-not-use-docker-in-docker-for-ci/)

-The conclusion from that article is that for our purposes, we must volume mount `/var/run/docker.sock` into our `code-server` docker image so it can control the host docker and sibling containers.
-Something to point out her is that it isn't just a matter of volume mounting for the win, we must also add docker to our code-server image and setup permissions so the container docker matches to host docker service group ids.
+The conclusion from that article is that, for our purposes, we must volume mount `/var/run/docker.sock` into our `code-server` docker image so it can control the host docker and sibling containers.
+Something to point out here is that it isn't just a matter of volume mounting for the win... we must also add docker to our code-server image and setup permissions so the container docker matches to host docker service group ids and user ids.

 Here is the Dockerfile I constructed to extend the `linuxserver/code-server` docker image: